r-halim/TicTacToe-SQ/README.md

 6. Could also run the TestTicTacToe.java, which goes through and tests all the 15 test-cases
 7. In addition, you could check coverage for the classes as well

-## To add the JUnit Libary to the java project:
+## To add the JUnit Library to the java project:
 1. Right click the java project
 2. Select "Build Path"
 3. Choose "Add Libaries..."